tfjmp/php2cpp/README.md

 In example libphp.h represent what needs to be implemented to compile to the target architecture (i.e. need to re-implement all the built in in PHP functions).
 At the moment not much there (I have another file with actual code).

-Variables are not behaving as they would in PHP, ideally want to define custom conversion operators (and other) for those types and try to mimic PHP behaviour.
+Variables are not behaving as they would in PHP.
+Need to implement custom basic types and ideally want to define custom conversion operators (and other) for those types and try to mimic PHP behaviour.